dmpop/pinpinpin/README.md

 # Prerequisites

+- Web server (tested with Apache)
-A web server like Apache and PHP 7.x or higher.
+- PHP 7.x or higher
+- PHP GD library

 # Limitations

-- If multiple photos have the exact same geographical coordinates, only the most recent is shown on the map.
+- If multiple photos have the exact same geographical coordinates, only the most recent photo is shown on the map.
-- PinPinPin doesn't create thumbnail images for previews.
-So whenever you preview a photo on a map, the application downloads the full-resolution image.
-Yo're advised to reduce the size of photos before adding then to PinPinPin.

 # Installation